PizzaWithMilk/Github-tracker-template/README.md

 **State is saved incrementally, after each item in a batch — not just once at the end.** If Discord or the GitHub API has a hiccup partway through a batch of, say, 5 releases, the ones that already posted successfully are remembered, so the next run resumes from where it left off instead of reposting them.

+### Forum channel behavior

+*(Applies only to the two forum-channel templates.)* Everything above works the same way, with one structural difference: **each new release or commit becomes its own forum post (thread)**, instead of a message dropped into a shared channel.

+- The thread's title is `{PROJECT_NAME} Updated! — {tag}` for releases, or `{PROJECT_NAME} Updated! — Commit {short SHA}` for commits — truncated to Discord's 100-character forum title limit if it runs long.
+- If one release/commit's notes need more than one message, the "(continued)" follow-ups are posted as replies inside that same thread, not as new posts.
+- In a batch of several new releases/commits, each one gets its *own* thread — 3 new releases means 3 new forum posts, not one post with 3 messages.
+The ping still only fires once, on the first (oldest) thread in the batch.
+- **Resume-safe by design:** before sending each continuation message, the thread ID and next part number are saved to `THREAD_STATE_FILE`.
+If a run fails partway through posting a long item (e.g. Discord errors out on message 2 of 3), the next run reads that file and resumes posting into the *same* thread starting from the part that failed — rather than creating a duplicate post.
+The progress file is cleared automatically once an item finishes posting.

 ### First run behavior

 The very first time the monitor runs (no `STATE_FILE` exists yet), there's nothing to compare against — so by default it treats the current latest release/commit as "new" and posts a notification for it, ping included.
 This is useful as a quick confirmation the monitor is wired up correctly, but if you're adding this to a repo that already has a long release history, it means you'll be pinged once about something that isn't actually new.